The Shelf

 Atomic Habits

-James Clear
+by James Clear

 The definitive guide to building habits that stick.
 While not a finance book, the framework applies directly to saving, investing, and spending — the financial behaviors that compound over a lifetime.